Oil extends losses as markets fall, inventories climb

 Goldman Sachs says U.S. shale oil production can continue to increase by 1 million bpd every year until 2021, according to a new report by the investment bank.

-Reporting by Christopher Johnson in LONDON and Aaron Sheldrick in TOKYO; Editing by David Evans
+Reporting by Christopher Johnson in LONDON and Aaron Sheldrick in TOKYO; Editing by Kirsten Donovan and David Evans